How Important Is Networking in College?

 Future Connections

-Making friends among peers is also important.
+Making friends among peers is also essential.
 They are students now, but they will be professionals one day.
 And having connections in different fields may be incredibly useful in the future.
 Even if you are going to be employed in contrasting spheres – you never know when you might need someone’s advice.

 And you can become lifetime friends.
 This is the basis of the support system in college that helps stay motivated, focused, and happy.